Vaccine type |

 *4th dose required if aged

 <4 years for primary course.
-If 3rd dose given at <3.5 years give 4th dose at 4th birthday (and 4th dose needs to be recorded on AIR after age 3.5 years).
+If 3rd dose given at <3.5 years give 4th dose at 4 years.
 Different combination vaccines available, including hexavalent vaccines and dTpa-IPV.

 **IPV in combination vaccines given IM, IPV alone given SC.
 Note: OPV and IPV are considered interchangeable.
 Note: Polio vaccination (IPV or OPV) also given as part of offshore medical examinations for humanitarian arrivals (from 2016).
 Also consider OPV in relation to other live vaccines or TB screening. |